 “For the first eight years of your life I missed, for the times I made promises I did not keep, for days I should have understood you and didn’t, for all the pain I caused you… Woyintonbra, Lexus, Tabitha, I am sorry and I…”

 She touched his hand lightly.
 “Hush Dad… You’ll ruin the moment.
 Can you hear that?” she whispered.

 “That’s because I’m about to…”

 She let out a loud, excited scream that had him blocking his ears.
-He knew that her joy wasn’t because of the new machine; in the past, she had owned two cars at different times given to her by Eva.
+He knew her joy wasn’t because of the new machine.
+In the past, she had owned two cars at different times given to her by Eva.
 Lexus was ecstatic because she was feeling the same way he was at that moment.
-After twenty-five years, they were finally bonding as father and daughter and the only way she could express the strong emotion overwhelming her was to let it out in unbridled hysteria.
+After twenty-five years, they were finally bonding as father and daughter, and the only way she could express the strong emotion overwhelming her was to let it out in unbridled hysteria.

 He laughed at her excitement but soon after, tears filled his eyes and he was glad that it was too dark for her to see his face.
 He was happier, however, that he made the right choice in giving her the vehicle instead.
 In the present scheme of things, Genesis was the side piece.
 The girl beside him was always going to be his main chick.